qarls/prot/README.md

 # prot

+## Note
+**_THIS CODE IS POORLY STRUCTURED BY RUST STANDARDS_** Hence I am reworking it in near future.

+Following Rust principles,
+my main goals in using Rust is for code to be modular, to deal with unexpected scenarios and usability.

+- To start using errors instead of panic where appropriate
+- Using traits or struct types more (and impl)
+- Build up towards a more modular code or library (crate) to refer, i.e. where a lot of challenges use similar structure.

+## About
 Return the protein coded by a string of codons at the first AUG only.
 - Solution for Rosalind's [Translating RNA into Protein](https://rosalind.info/problems/prot/).
 - Uses clap, serde and csv.